la2050/archive/_projects/2016/connecting-hearts-to-children-on-skid-row.md

   specific strategy to connecting people, however, it has proven to be a constant result after each party given.
 Some could say that Worthy of Love demonstrates Los Angeles as being the 'City of Angels'.
-project_image_2: 6126977535741-team91.png
-empty_column_1: ''
 organization_name: Worthy of Love
 organization_website: www.worthyoflove.net
-organization_name_2: Worthy of Love
-organization_activity: >-
-  Worthy of Love hosts birthday parties for the children living in Homeless Shelters to create an atmosphere where they can escape, for the moment, the trauma of homelessness and play as a child.
-ein: ''

 ---